tommasomarchionni/homebridge-openhab2/README.md

 + Added ReverseWindowCovering tag mapped to Window Covering HomeKit type.

 Version 0.0.10
-+ Fix bug in dimmerAccessory that throw error with SSE.
++ Fix bug in dimmerAccessory that throws error with SSE.

+Version 0.0.11
++ Added build status in README.